Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe second card, placed above the significator, represents Air.
-It describes your spirit, process of thought, and the influence of reason.
-Petro Hounsis (Page of Wands), when reversed: The dark essence of fire behaving as earth, such as dry wood: The surprising appearance of a new passion or inflammatory news.
+Click for DetailsThe card at the top of the cross represents your goal, or the best you can achieve without a dramatic change of priorities.
+Page of Wands, when reversed: The dark essence of fire behaving as earth, such as dry wood: The surprising appearance of a new passion or inflammatory news.
 A trickster who can unexpectedly ignite a dangerous situation.
 The intensity and childish imagination that can send even the most stable venture spinning wildly out of control.
 Can represent a person outwardly timid, but harboring unexpected inner fury.
 May indicate the birth of a child.